 - 1.9.1 Judge Desmond Marrinan has carried out a review of the hate crime legislation in Northern Ireland.
-His review resulted in a number of recommendations for reform, which are currently under consideration by the Department of Justice. - 1.9.2 The Law Commission of England and Wales recently carried out a review of the Communication Act offences.
-In their final report, 'Modernising Communications Offences', the Commission recommended a number of criminal law reforms designed to ensure that the law addresses genuinely harmful behaviour, whatever the form of technology used, and better protects freedom of expression.
-The recommendations have been accepted by the UK Government, and it is intended that the new offences will be included in the forthcoming Online Safety Bill. - 1.9.3 Whilst it is anticipated that there will be future reform of the Communication Act offences and the Hate Crime provisions in Northern Ireland, Prosecutors will continue to adhere to this guidance in the interim.
+His review resulted in a number of recommendations for reform, which are currently under consideration by the Department of Justice.
+A similar review is being carried out by the Law Commission of England and Wales. - 1.9.2 Whilst it is anticipated that there will be future reform of the Communications Act offences and the Hate Crime provisions in Northern Ireland, in the interim prosecutors will continue to adhere to the guidance.